 Any additive, coating or penetrant which prohibits the substrate from supporting a flame.
 They are sometimes referred to as fire retardants which is somewhat of a misnomer.
 They are designed to prevent a flame from becoming a fire.
 If it is already a fully involved fire when it hits the flame retardant at best it will slow the fire down which is also good when considering that time is one of the most critical factors.
 This is why flame retardants are classified by flame spread ratings and not by fire resistance rating such as the (ASTM E119) 3 hour Fire Resistance Rating.
 (Flamespread Asphalt Shingle Video Clip)

-SUPERTHERM ® has a " 0 " Flamespread Rating and " 0 " Smoke Developed Rating even though it's primary function is to act thermal barrier at only 10/1000" thickness.
+SUPERTHERM ® has a " 0 " Flamespread Rating and " 0 " Smoke Developed Rating even though it's primary function is to act as a thermal barrier at only 10/1000" thickness.

 Flame retardants are like fire stop systems, monitored fire alarms and automatic fire sprinklers, providing passive protection in that they are always working 24 hours a day whether we're there or not.
 Flame retardants by coming under the PREVENTION category form our 1st line of defence.